 Building a dedicated space is the ideal solution to ensure you get all the benefits of remote work without the drawbacks.
 In California, with changes to ADU regulations, that assigned space could be an ADU.
 ADUs allow homeowners to leverage their available lot square footage.
 You can build a new unit for your ADU home office.
 Or you can convert a garage, covered carport, or unused space into an ADU and from that build a sizable home office with all the trimmings you need to be productive.

-Another benefit to having a dedicated working space, like an ADU, is using financial incentives to build the unit.
+Another benefit to having a dedicated working space permitted as an ADU, is using financial incentives to build the unit.
 You can claim tax deductions for using the building solely for home office purposes.
 This is harder to do if you’re working out of the kitchen, lounge, or corner of your bedroom.

-Can’t afford full scale ADU?
+Can’t afford full scale ADU yet?
 Look into modern sheds that can be used as a home office.
 Prices for the home offices with no bathroom start as low as $48,000.
 This number excludes site specific conditions that drive costs for foundation and utility connections.
 In the end, when you add all costs up, a shed may look less convincing as an investment.
 In fact, it has all the potential to become an expense.

 Depending on where you choose to set up your ADU home office, you need to consider its appearance.
 This will affect its function and practicality while adding value to your home.
 The four primary aspects you should focus on before building a home office ADU include space, lighting, privacy, and flexibility